Awards and Scholarships

 Established in 2009 by the estate of Mildred Katleen Hodgson, the Mildred Gulliver Scholarship is awarded to one IIDR graduate student (either Masters or PhD) and one Postdoctoral fellow affiliated with the IIDR in recognition of their significant contribution to anti-infective research.

-This year, 6 IIDR trainees (3 MSc and 3 PhD) are chosen to give oral presentations based on the highest-scored application within the three categories outlined on the Talks page.
+This year, 6 IIDR trainees (3 MSc and 3 PhD) will be chosen to give oral presentations based on the highest-scored application within the three categories outlined on the Talks page.
 Judges will select the winner of the Mildred Gulliver Graduate Scholarship from the group of trainees presenting talks at this year’s event.

 The Gerard Wright Postdoctoral Award in Infection Research